-If your Corporation Tax payment is coming up and you don’t have enough cash in the bank, many business owners will turn to loans to make sure they pay HMRC on time – but HMRC itself could prove a better source of credit.
+If your Corporation Tax payment is coming up and you don’t have enough cash in the bank, you may be tempted to turn to loans to make sure you pay HMRC on time – but HMRC itself could prove a better source of credit.

-If you inform HMRC ahead of time that you will not be able to make your payment you can arrange to pay your tax at a later date, and pay 3% interest in the meantime.
+If you inform HMRC ahead of time that you won’t be able to make your payment, you can arrange to pay your tax at a later date, and pay 3% interest in the meantime.
 With interest on business loans sitting anywhere between 7% and 15% you could save a chunk of change by dealing with HMRC directly.